 VIEWING THE INFORMATION WE HOLD ABOUT YOU

 You may request details of all the information Fusion UK holds about you by submitting a written request to our Data Protection Lead.
-Please write to: Fusion UK, 18 The Office Village, North Road, Loughborough, Leicestershire, LE11 1QJ or telephone 01509 268505 or email firstname.lastname@example.org
+Please write to: Fusion, Unit 7, 30 Meadow Lane, Loughborough, Leicestershire, LE11 1JY.
+Or telephone 01509 268505.
+Or email firstname.lastname@example.org

 What is a cookie?